requests-cache/requests-cache/CONTRIBUTING.md

 please use [Discussions](https://github.com/orgs/requests-cache/discussions).

 ## Development Status
-Requests-cache is under active development!
-Contributions are very welcome, and will be attributed on the [Contributors](https://requests-cache.readthedocs.io/en/main/project_info/contributors.html) page.
+Requests-cache is in a relatively mature state, but is still under active maintenance.
+Contributions are very welcome, and will be attributed on the
+[Contributors](https://requests-cache.readthedocs.io/en/main/project_info/contributors.html)
+page.